-New additions to the collections of the Government and Heritage Library:
+Find out about new additions to the collections of the Government and Heritage Library:

-Thanks in part to a federal grant, these items will be available for check out at the Government and Heritage Library by North Carolina State Agency employees or may be borrowed through an interlibrary loan request at your local public library.
+Library materials will be available for check out at the Government and Heritage Library by North Carolina State Agency employees or may be borrowed through an interlibrary loan request at your local public library.
 To view other new library acquisitions, click here.